30 November 2014

 XtremIO + PowerShell!Even more updates!
 Version 0.7.0 of the XtremIO.Utils PowerShell module is now available.
 This release brings some great new features, like superior handling of credentials (via new Connect-XIOServer and Disconnect-XIOServer cmdlets), the rest of the New-XIO* cmdlets for creating items in the XtremIO configuration, and new performance-related cmdlets for focusing in on XtremIO performance reporting from several different aspects.

-As is now standard, the release notes and change log are where you can read about the new features available in each updated release.
+You can read about the new features available in each updated release in the docs in the repo at https://github.com/mtboren/XtremIO.Utils.
 We have also made a new general information page for this PowerShell module (like how to get it, how to install it, credentials handling).
 One can find this info page in the Sticky Posts section at the right, too.
 Or, if you just want at the module immediately, you can download it from https://github.com/mtboren/XtremIO.Utils/releases/download/Latest/XtremIO.Utils.zip.

 Once you have read those items, let us get to some examples!